kwccoin/6502_solving_de/README.md

 jmp $110
 brk
 ```
-cpx #$14 mean we calling the function for 20 times.
-We start it with
+cpx #$14 means the function is called for 20 times.
+The program can only save 256/4 values after it overwrites the first ones again.
+Starting the program:

 ```
 goto 110
 ```

-And check the cycles after the calculation
+And checking the cycles after the calculation

 ```
 cycles